Green Bay Packers: Bold Predictions For Week 11 Vs. Ravens [Opinion]

 The Green Bay Packers were able to pull off a big 23-16 win over the Chicago Bears last week.
 It was a win that moved them to 5-4 on the season and has kept them in playoff contention.
-Brett Hundley finally looked like a solid backup quarterback and his first career win as the starting quarterback could not have come at a better time.
+Brett Hundley finally looked like a solid backup quarterback, and his first career win as the starting quarterback could not have come at a better time.

 If the Packers want to stay as playoff contenders in a tough NFC playoff race, they have to pick up another win in Week 11.
 Green Bay should have a decent chance to knock off a struggling Baltimore Ravens’ team, but it depends on which offense shows up for them.